commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 A large number of databases are currently available to the public for biological elements such as proteins (UniProt, https://www.uniprot.org), RNA (Rfam, https://rfam.org/), DNA (NCBI GenBank, https://www.ncbi.nlm.nih.gov/genbank/) or genomes (Ensembl, https://www.ensembl.org/).

 However, some of the databases currently available for metabolomics remain quite limited , focusing mainly on specific types of organism, such as humans (HMDB, https://www.hmdb.ca), for medical purposes and centered on known metabolites, or simply on raw analytical data (MassBank, https://massbank.eu/MassBank/).
 Another accessible database in metabolomics is the Global Natural Products Social Molecular Networking ([GNPS](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp?redirect=auth)), a collaborative platform for the processing and analysis of mass spectrometry data.
-GNPS includes both known metabolites and unknown metabolomic profiles (reference: Aron).
+GNPS includes both known metabolites and unknown metabolomic profiles. <sup><a href="#ref1" id="note1">1</a></sup>

 Natural products (NPs), defined as any chemical entity found in a living organism, are the focus of the open, interoperable, and interdisciplinary database [LOTUS](https://lotus.naturalproducts.net/), which is continuously expanding.
 To meet the goals of an open-source project for the research, storage, and sharing of data on natural products and their source organisms, the data are centralized on [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 LOTUS serves as a reference resource, comprising over 750,000 referenced structure-organism pairs, standardized at the chemical (structure), biological (organism), and bibliographic (reference) levels.
-The project is fully aligned with open science principles and adheres to the FAIR guidelines (Findable, Accessible, Interoperable, Reusable) to promote data reuse and integration by the scientific community. (inclure la référence)
+The project is fully aligned with open science principles and adheres to the FAIR guidelines (Findable, Accessible, Interoperable, Reusable) to promote data reuse and integration by the scientific community. <sup><a href="#ref2" id="note2">2</a></sup>

 The [Earth Metabolome Initiative](https://www.earthmetabolome.org/) (EMI) consortium, conceived in 2022 and formally launched in 2024 by Pierre-Marie Allard and Emmanuel Defossez, is a collective open science endeavor aimed at addressing the critical lack of comprehensive metabolomic data for the species of our planet.
 The initiative set out to build a knowledge graph designed to gather the full spectrum of metabolites across all known living species—approximately 2.3 million—thus encompassing the entirety of life, from microbes to mammals, within an integrated and ecosystem-level perspective.
 Unlike existing databases, EMI stands out for its clear ambition to cover the full diversity of life across all kingdoms on a global scale.
 It focuses on the analysis of unknown metabolomic profiles from Earth’s organisms, while aiming to address gaps observed in existing resources such as GNPS, Massbank or HMDB.
-In particular, EMI sets itself apart by explicitly recovering detailed metadata associated with the profiled organisms—an aspect that remains a notable limitation in GNPS.
+In particular, EMI sets itself apart by explicitly recovering detailed metadata associated with the profiled organisms—an aspect that remains a notable limitation in GNPS.<sup><a href="#ref3" id="note3">3</a></sup>

 ## Earth Metabolome Initiative

-As mentioned above, the EMI consortium is an open science initiative with a global scope, whose aim is to draw up metabolomic profiles of all known species on this planet, with 3 main objectives, which are the protection of biodiversity, the benefit to human society and a deeper understanding of the chemical foundations of the biosphere. <sup><a href="#ref1" id="note1">1</a></sup>
+As mentioned above, the EMI consortium is an open science initiative with a global scope, whose aim is to draw up metabolomic profiles of all known species on this planet, with 3 main objectives, which are the protection of biodiversity, the benefit to human society and a deeper understanding of the chemical foundations of the biosphere. <sup><a href="#ref3" id="note3">3</a></sup>

 Biodiversity is currently facing an unprecedented crisis, primarily driven by the intensification of human activities over the past century.
 This decline has accelerated dramatically in recent decades.
-Alarmingly, the current rate of species extinction is estimated to be at least 100 times higher than the natural background rate, underscoring the severity of human impact on the planet's ecosystems. <sup><a href="#ref2" id="note2">2</a></sup>
+Alarmingly, the current rate of species extinction is estimated to be at least 100 times higher than the natural background rate, underscoring the severity of human impact on the planet's ecosystems. <sup><a href="#ref4" id="note4">4</a></sup>
 In this context, acquiring comprehensive metabolic data becomes critically important.
 Such data can provide molecular-level insights into ecosystem functioning and the roles of natural products within them.
 By deepening our understanding of molecular diversity and its ecological relevance, we can develop informed strategies for conserving biodiversity and sustaining the natural resources upon which human well-being depends.

 Establishing a comprehensive, publicly accessible database of species-specific metabolomic profiles is of paramount importance for advancing research across generations.
 Such a resource will provide open access to molecular-level data, facilitating a wide spectrum of scientific inquiry—from fundamental biological and biomedical research to the discovery of novel bioactive compounds and innovations in agri-food systems.
 By enabling a deeper understanding of natural metabolites that underpin ecosystem dynamics, nutritional quality, and agricultural resilience, this database will serve as a critical foundation for interdisciplinary efforts aimed at sustaining both human health and environmental integrity.